 - If matched with a CO.STARTERS mentee, commit to meeting once per month for two months (~2.5 hour commitment).
 If matched with a mentee through the general online portal, commit to meeting once with the mentee.

 - Listen and provide guidance by helping mentees with gaps in business knowledge or experience.

 - Ask questions to help mentee(s) reflect and think through their decisions.

 - Connect mentees with people in your network that might be valuable to the founder(s).

 - Challenge the mentee(s) when necessary about the assumptions and conclusions driving their decisions.

 Why Don't Mentors Get Paid?

 By design, mentors are not compensated for their participation during the two-month period of the formal mentorship timeframe.
 We want mentors in our network who align with our mission and who have a genuine interest in using their knowledge and experience to help guide others.
 It’s also important to note that, as a mentor, you should not be doing the work for your mentee(s).
 Your value is in experience, knowledge, and guidance—not free labor.
 We see mentorship as a two-way relationship, not a transaction.

 How are Mentors and Mentees Connected?

-If you want to be a mentor or you seek mentorship, simply sign up using the buttons on this page.
-Mentors are required to attend one half-hour training session—which will be organized on a recurring basis.
+If you seek mentorship, simply sign up using the buttons on this page.
+In lieu of formal training, we ask mentors to review a brief document outlining the program and expectations.
 Mentees will have an opportunity to express interest in specific mentors as well as identify why they seek mentorship.
 Our team uses the information from submitted applications to connect mentees and mentors that are well aligned.